TheCarsonWest/TheCarsonWest.github.io/test/content/Justifying a Claim About the Slope of a Regression Model Based on a Confidence Interval.md

 *    $ t^* $  is the critical  $ t $ -value for the desired confidence level with  $ df = n-2 $  degrees of freedom.
 *    $ SE_b $  is the standard error of the slope, representing the typical variation of sample slopes around the true population slope.

-For a deeper dive into the calculation, refer to [[Confidence Intervals for the Slope of a Regression Model]].
+For a deeper dive into the calculation, refer to Confidence Intervals for the Slope of a Regression Model.

 ## Interpreting the Confidence Interval